travis-ci/docs-travis-ci-com/user/languages/android.md

         - android-18
         - extra

 The exact component names must be specified (filter aliases like `add-on` or `extra` are also accepted).
-To get a list of available exact component names and descriptions run the command `android list sdk --no-ui --all --extended`.
+To get a list of available exact component names and descriptions run the command `android list sdk --no-ui --all --extended` (preferably in your local development machine).

+#### Dealing with Licenses

 By default, Travis CI will accept all the requested licenses, but it is also possible to define a white list of licenses to be accepted, as shown in the following example: